WHAT PANS DO PROFESSIONAL CHEFS USE? The equipment chefs use in the professional cooking world endures extensive wear and tear.

 Furthermore, aluminum pans are incredibly easy to maintain and clean, making them a convenient choice for busy chefs.

-These pans heat up quickly, making them the go-to option when chefs need to prepare dishes quickly and cannot afford to wait for cast iron or carbon steel pans to heat up.
+These pans heat up quickly, making them the go-to option when chefs need to prepare dishes rapidly and cannot afford to wait for cast iron or carbon steel pans to heat up.

 In addition, aluminum pans are lighter than cast iron and carbon steel, making them effortless to maneuver around the kitchen.